stamper

 Research Approach

-I conducted qualitative interviews with 15 participants aged 18-45 and several business owners to identify pain points and validate assumptions about loyalty program behavior.
+I conducted qualitative interviews with 15 participants aged 18-45 that included several business owners to identify pain points and validate assumptions about loyalty program behavior.

 Competitive Research